Are you ready to learn the secret to crocheting all of the stitches?

 • Double Crochet

-If you have, you’re on your way to learning any crochet stitch!
+If you have, you’re on your way to learning any stitch!

-You see, in their most basic form, these stitches are the foundation for any other stitch combination and variation in crochet that you can imagine (that’s why they’re called foundation stitches).
+You see, in their most basic form, these are the foundation for any other stitch combination and variation that you can imagine (that’s why they’re called foundation stitches).

 When you learn these foundation stitches you’re absolutely ready to try more complex variations – no matter how complex they are!